aggie7777/Jedha-Projects/Bloc5-industrialization_api/BMWPRICEPREDICTOR/readme.md

 1. Build ML Model (In my case I did regression model)
 2. Develop REST API as Backend ( I use FastAPI framework in python)
 3. Develop Front End UI (I use Streamlit an open-source app framework as web applications)

-These two services can then be deployed in two Docker containers and orchestrated using Docker Compose.
-To wire the containers together I used docker-compose.yml Each service requires its own Dockerfile to assemble the Docker images.
-A Docker Compose YAML file is required to define and share both container applications.